carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 This error is telling us that CUDA cannot launch a block with `size // 2` threads, because the maximum amount of threads in a kernel is 1024 and we are requesting 5000 threads.

 What we need to do is to make grid and block more flexible, so that they can adapt to vectors of arbitrary size.
-To do that, we can replace the line in which we call `vector_add_gpu` with the following code.
+To do that, we can replace the Python code to call `vector_add_gpu` with the following code.

 ~~~
 grid_size = (int(math.ceil(size / 1024)), 1, 1)